 - In Guardian Fairy Michel, Dr. White's greatest fear was that his inventions would be used for evil.
 Sadly, he was right.

 - Will Magnus, creator of the Metal Men, was conscripted to be one in 52.
 Most of the others in the program were more than happy to go along with it.
 It's then combined with Beware the Nice Ones when he rebuilds the Metal Men secretly and takes on the evil conspiracy keeping him as prisoner from the inside.

 - It's also revealed that he has bipolar disorder which makes him a Mad Scientist.
 The only reason he worked for the Science Squad is because its members took away his meds.

-- Professor Cuthbert Calculus in The Adventures of Tintin, who is also an Absent-Minded Professor; most notably in Tintin The Calculus Affair where he's abducted by Taschists after he invents a Tesla-style sonic superweapon.
+- Professor Cuthbert Calculus in Tintin, who is also an Absent-Minded Professor; most notably in Tintin: The Calculus Affair where he's abducted by Taschists after he invents a Tesla-style sonic superweapon.
 Calculus is extremely opposed to any government using his invention, goes to meet a fellow scientist because his discovery frightens him, and burns the plans on his own volition.
 Subversion: he'd become much less of a cloudcuckoolander at this point in the series and more The Professor, even as his inventions became more dangerous and sought-after.

 - Doc Brown, Back to the Future.

 Marty McFly: Doc, you don't just walk into a store and-and buy plutonium.
 Did you rip that off?

 Dr. Emmett Brown: Shhhhhh.
 Of course.
 From a group of Libyan nationalists.
 They wanted me to build them a bomb, so I took their plutonium and in return, gave them a shoddy bomb-casing full of used pinball machine parts!
 Come on!
 Let's get you a radiation suit.